 Life is good at the beach, take home a professionally finished painting today and bring that good feeling vibe to your surroundings.
-Karen is a high demand artist, her latest sale of a painting from Bluethumb was sold in less than 24 hours, she is a very sort after collector artist so if you like Karen's work be quick!
+Karen is a high demand artist, her latest sale of a painting from Bluethumb was sold in less than 24 hours, so if you like Karen's work be quick!
 Here's what the purchaser of "Hawkin's Landing", a 3 piece extra large painting had to say about commissioning a painting from Karen. - From the client: "Well the painting went down a treat, my wife broke into tears when she saw it, absolutely loved it.
 Thanks again Karen for a job very well done".
 B.H (Batemans Bay).

 What exhibitions did you participate in?